My Story:

 I was around 3 years old when my mother taught me how to work a running stitch on Aida using a big blunt bodkin needle and wool.

-Then the next I remember is at age 9 I made felt Christmas presents for family.
-Egg cosies for the men, needlecase for the women.
+Then, at age 9, I made felt Christmas presents for family.
+Egg Cosies for the men, Needle Cases for the women.
 Each had their initial worked in Chain Stitch on the front.
-All of the needlecase were kept and used, and still exist today.
+All of the Needle Cases were used and still exist today.

 What are you currently working on?